-RHB Bank Group offers Islamic banking finar Islamic Bank).
+RHB Bank Group offers Islamic banking financial services via its wholly-owned subsidiary company, RHB Islamic Bank Berhad (RHB Islamic Bank).

 The transfer of funds or regulatory capital within RHB Bank Group is subject to shareholders' and regulatory approval.

 During the financial year 2020, there were no capital deficiencies in RHB Bank Berhad or any of its subsidiaries.